-Ranked sixth among the nation’s top 10 metros for the most flipped homes during the third quarter of 2019, the median flipped home that was purchased in the metro area was built in 1955 with an average size of 1,380 square feet.
+Ranked fourth among the nation’s top 10 metros by population for the most flipped homes during the third quarter of 2020, the median flipped home that was purchased in the metro area was built in 1955 with an average size of 1,420 square feet.

-Investors paid cash for 69.3 percent of all properties being flipped in the Philadelphia metro area in the third quarter of 2019, while 30.7 percent of purchases were financed during the quarter.
-Nineteen percent of flipped homes sold in the third quarter of 2019 were purchased by cash buyers while 24.1 percent were purchased by FHA buyers.
+Investors paid cash for 67.8 percent of all properties being flipped in the Philadelphia metro area in the third quarter of 2020, while 32.2 percent of purchases were financed during the quarter.
+Sixteen percent of flipped homes sold in the third quarter of 2020 were purchased by cash buyers while 25.8 percent were purchased by FHA buyers.

 Flipped homes in the Philadelphia metro area that were completed in the third quarter took an average of 208 days to finish.